borntofrappe/borntofrappe/src/blog/reveal-on-scroll.md

 })();
 ```

-Either way, let's continue the logic with the participation of the API.
+Either way, let's continue the logic with the available API.

 Set up an instance of `IntersectionObserver`.